awsdocs/amazon-efs-user-guide/doc_source/using-aws-transfer-integration.md

 ### Enable access to the IAM role used by Transfer Family<a name="configure-iam-transfer-role"></a>

-In Transfer Family you create a resource\-based IAM policy and an IAM role that define user access to the EFS file system\.
+In Transfer Family, you create a resource\-based IAM policy and an IAM role that define user access to the EFS file system\.
 For more information, see [Create an IAM role and policy](https://docs.aws.amazon.com/transfer/latest/userguide/requirements-roles.html) in the *AWS Transfer Family User Guide*\.
-You need to grant that Transfer Family IAM role access to your EFS file system using either an IAM identity policy or a file system policy\.
+You must grant that Transfer Family IAM role access to your EFS file system using either an IAM identity policy or a file system policy\.

-The following is an example file system policy that grants ClientMount \(read\) and ClientWrite access to the IAM role EFS\-role\-for\-transfer\.
+The following is an example file system policy that grants `ClientMount` \(read\) and `ClientWrite` access to the IAM role `EFS-role-for-transfer`\.

 ```
 {